 The cryptographic proof system improves proving and verification times, by leveraging new algorithms and a pairing library tailored to the protocol.

-We evaluated our system for programs with up to 10,000 instructions, running for up to 32,000 machine steps, each of which can arbitrarily access random-access memory; and demonstrated it executing programs that use just-in-time compilation.
+We evaluated our system for programs with up to 10,000 instructions, running for up to 32,000 machine steps, each of which can arbitrarily access random-access memory; and also demonstrated it executing programs that use just-in-time compilation.
 Our proofs are 230 bytes long at 80 bits of security, or 288 bytes long at 128 bits of security.
-Typical verification time is 5 ms, regardless of the original program's running time.Category / Keywords: implementation / computationally-sound proofs, succinct arguments, zero-knowledge, delegation of computation Date: received 30 Dec 2013 Contact author: alexch at mit edu Available format(s): PDF | BibTeX Citation Version: 20131230:204257 (All versions of this report) Discussion forum: Show discussion | Start new discussion
+Typical verification time is 5 milliseconds, regardless of the original program's running time.Category / Keywords: cryptographic protocols / zero-knowledge, succinct arguments, computationally-sound proofs Date: received 30 Dec 2013, last revised 23 Mar 2014 Contact author: alexch at mit edu Available format(s): PDF | BibTeX Citation Version: 20140323:143407 (All versions of this report) Discussion forum: Show discussion | Start new discussion